jimstudt/SSHConsole/README.md

 - Test on Linux.
 I think it works.

 - There isn't a mechanism to report *who* the authorized user is to your command handler.
   I don't care, I don't have different classes of users, but I can see where one might.
+I'll probably cover this when I redo the API and name it version 0.0.1.

+- Can I send an exit code back through this to the client?